Skip to main content

 Data Disruption, Network Activity and Account Takeover Powers

 The INSLM is currently reviewing the operation, effectiveness and implications of the amendments made by the Surveillance Legislation Amendment (Identify and Disrupt) Act 2021 (Cth) (SLAID Act).
 This Act introduced new powers for the AFP and ACIC to disrupt serious crime online, identify offenders through intelligence gathering and to takeover online accounts to gather evidence.
+A public hearing was held on 19 and 20 February 2025.
+Supplementary submissions are invited by 7 March 2025.
+Please refer to the website for guidance on the submissions process.

 View the paper| View submissions| View Hearing